Open-pool Australian lightwater reactor: History

 The Argentine company INVAP was responsible through a turnkey contract, signed in June 2000, for the delivery of the reactor, performing the design, construction and commissioning.
 Local civil construction was performed by INVAP's partner, John Holland-Evans Deakin Industries.
 The facility features a large (20 L) liquid-deuterium cold neutron source, modern supermirror guides, and a 35 × 65 m guide hall.
 The cold source was designed by the Petersburg Nuclear Physics Institute, the cryogenic system designed and supplied by Air Liquide and the initial set of four supermirror guides supplied by Mirrotron.

 On 17 December 2001, 46 Greenpeace activists occupied the Lucas Heights facility to protest the construction of OPAL.
 Protestors gained access to the grounds, the HIFAR reactor, the high-level radioactive waste store and the radio tower.
 Their protest highlighted the security and environmental risks of the production of nuclear materials and the shipment of radioactive waste from the facility.

 OPAL was opened on 20 April 2007 by then Australian Prime Minister John Howard and is the replacement for the HIFAR reactor.
 ANSTO received an operating licence from the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) in July 2006, allowing commencement of hot commissioning, where fuel is first loaded into the reactor core.
-OPAL went critical for the first time on the evening of 12 August 2006 and reached full power for the first time on the morning of 3 November 2006.
+OPAL went critical for the first time on the evening of 12 August 2006 and reached full power on the morning of 3 November 2006.